jaantollander/masters-thesis/content/50_conclusion.md

 The ultimate goal is to provide real-time monitoring, visualization, and reporting deployed on a live system that administrators can use to identify if a slowdown is caused by file system usage and who is causing it.

+Additionally, we aim to provide information that can guide future procurements and configuration changes such that the investments and modifications improve the critical parts of the storage system.